stack4ops/cibuild/README.md

 Each run can be individually enabled or disabled and supports `pre_script` / `post_script` hooks.

-For simple setups, `-r all` runs all four steps sequentially in a single job — no artifact transfer between jobs, minimal runner configuration.
+For simple setups, `-r all` runs all steps sequentially in a single job — no artifact transfer between jobs, minimal runner configuration.
 Split runs are only needed for native multi-arch builds or job-level isolation.

 ### cibuilder Image Variants